restify/node-restify/docs/api/plugins.md

 and status code when rejecting incoming requests due to too many inflight requests.
 It defaults to `503 ServiceUnavailableError`.

+This plugin should be registered as early as possibly in the middleware stack using `pre` to avoid performing unnecessary work.

 ## Conditional Request Handler